 If this is a first date, especially if you met online and you don’t really know each other yet, you might want to meet at a coffee shop, something low key and light.
 Obviously, don’t take him to your favorite one, because if anything goes wrong you want to be able to keep going there.

 You could also always decide to meet up at an outdoor mall or a downtown area and pick a place to go.
-A light lunch or a walk in the park could always be a good idea and give you plenty of time to get to know better and feel your chemistry.
+A light lunch or a walk in the park could always be a good idea and give you plenty of time to get to know each other better and feel your chemistry.

 It’s important to remember that unless he asked you on a date and mentioned a specific plan, don’t assume he’s picked a place to go for your date.
 Be prepared to give some ideas.